w-A-L-L-e/wsbasic/README.md

 ### Note on license
-As stated in the original release this is a LGPL project but requires a mention of the original author:
+As stated in the original release, this is a LGPL project but with a small addition that it requires a mention of the original author.
 So enjoy and feel to modify + reuse and even use in a commercial product.
 But do remember to include a reference to the original author being Walter Schreppers.
-Any changes to the sources are encouraged to be released according to LGPL.
+Any changes to the sources are encouraged to be released as LGPL.